rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.0.txt

 =========

 The database schema has changed between RabbitMQ-1.4.0 and this release.
+When the RabbitMQ server detects the presence of an old database, it moves it to a backup location, creates a fresh, empty database, and logs a warning.

 If your RabbitMQ installation contains important data, such as user accounts, durable exchanges and queues, or persistent messages, then we recommend you contact support@rabbitmq.com for assistance with the upgrade.
-If you want to experiment with the new version in the meantime, simply move the database directory to a safe place.
-In all other cases just remove the directory.

-The debian and rpm package upgrades move any existing database to a backup location.

 Credits